-These products have ingredients that absorb into your skin and block or absorb both harmful UVA and UVB rays from ever penetrating your skin.
+These products have ingredients that block or absorb both harmful UVA and UVB rays from ever penetrating your skin.
 Use products that contain one of the following to get broad spectrum protection:

 Sun protection products may be labeled “water resistant”.
 These must still be reapplied every 40-80 minutes if you have been in water, or sweating.